massimo-nocentini/microkanrenst/booklet/source/goals.rst

   I am a goal that represent logical union, in particular I encode the :token:`goalGrammar:disj` production.

-  On the one hand, `false asGoal` is the neutral element for disjunction, so that both
+  On the one hand, ``false asGoal`` is the neutral element for disjunction, so that both

-  .. index:: Protocol testing; testDisjFalseTrue

   .. pharo:autocompiledmethod:: GoalTest>>#testDisjFalseFalse

     .. image:: _images/GoalTest-testDisjFalseFalse.svg
       :align: center